Willie-Conway/Deploying-Microservices/README.md

-# 🎶 Deploying Microservices 🎵
+# 🎶 Deploying Songs Microservices 🎵

 Welcome to the **Songs Microservice**!
 This is a simple microservice that provides access to a collection of songs.
 It's built using **Flask** and connects to a **MongoDB** database to store song information. 🚀